JuliaPraxis/Spacing/guides/VerticalSpacing.md

 - Indentation uses four spaces and does not use tabs.

-- Lines should not end in extra whitespace.
+- Lines should not end with whitespace.

 ### Splitting Lines